caseykramer/moiety/README.md

 ##### Why I wrote my own
-Basically I needed a parser at work, and the existing solutions in .Net were either not licensed in a way I could use, or didn't have support for variable-length field and row delimiters
+Basically I needed a parser, and the existing solutions in .Net were either not licensed in a way I could use (MIT or Apache), or didn't have support for variable-length field and row delimiters.
+The initial spikes were to support a need at work, which got canned, so I decided to take a Saturday and build something I could share.

 ##### Why not use FParsec?
 I tried, and I was actually pleased with the way the grammer came together.
 The problem was that when